microsoft/Windows-DevRel/Blogs/GallerySampleSpotlight/PoseEstimation/blog.md

 ];
 ```

 Next, for each tuple in that list, a blue line represenating a connection is drawn on the image with `DrawLine`.
-It takes in the `Pen` that was created and start and end coordinates from the keypoints list that was passed into the function:
+It takes in the `Pen` that was created, along with start and end coordinates from the keypoints list that was passed into the function:

 ```c#
 // Iterate over connections with a foreach loop